-As Edelman, a global communication strategy firm has discussed – 4 out of every 5 smartphone users check their devices within 15 minutes of waking up.
+Edelman, a global market research firm has found that 4 out of every 5 smartphone users check their devices within 15 minutes of waking up.
 Also, 53 percent of people say they would rather give up their sense of smell before their access to social media!
 Social has been proved several times as the place to be to get noticed by consumers in today’s marketplace scenario.
 To fight the sheer numbers of marketers on social media you’ve to get stronger communication in terms of trust and numbers, precisely what employee advocacy is all about.

 People trust people over brands